 I hope you find comfort in your discomfort.
 And beauty in the stars.

 Something so close, so within reach, we often forget it was there in the first place.
 The good night’s sleep we’re yearning for.. waiting patiently at the end of each day.
 The connection to nature we’re searching for.. available 24/7 just beyond our front door.
-That extra deep breath; we frequently forget to take.
+That extra deep breath.. we so often forget to take.

 When everything feels out of control, breathing is the one thing that will always be within our control.
 The times we’re under the most amount of stress is the exact time we need to expand our breathing – not restrict it.

 The next time you’re under any kind of pressure.
 Stuck in traffic.
 Rushing from class to class.
 Dealing with a difficult customer at work.
 Desperately trying to recall answers on a final exam.
 Wake up to the formidable power that exists within you.
 Right here.
 Right now.
 Right under your nose.
+Breathe.